“It’s All Immaterial”—A Short Story

-The men are loading his motorcycle onto the back of the man’s truck, like they’re friends.
-Like they had this plan to catch the unknowing, dying guy and manipulate him to…
+The men are loading his motorcycle onto the back of the man’s truck, like they’re friends or something.
+Like they had this plan to catch the unknowing dying guy and manipulate him to . . .

 His calmed heart thuds again and his vision begins to blur.
-He blinks the tears from his eyes and swipes left on Jace’s text.
+He blinks the moisture from his eyes and swipes left on Jace’s text.

 When he’s ready, his mom can get the refined version.
 Right now, he just wants a drink with his old drinking buddy from college.